erikpukinskis/confgen/README.md

 - [x] Collect up the NPM packages to install them all at once (will be a bit faster)
 - [x] Add a mega `yarn all the things` that does the whole build, linting, formatting, type checking, and test which is nice to do before a deploy
+- Use https://www.npmjs.com/package/@rollup/plugin-typescript or https://github.com/ezolenko/rollup-plugin-typescript2 instead of tsc to generate types.
+Right now, tsc is just generating a .d.ts for every ts file, and these have path aliases and stuff in them that don't work after build.
+Maybe the rollup plugin will be smarter?
+- Add apollo:client type generation
 - Adding a `pojo` command.
 Right now the `vite` preset generates a POJO (Plain Old JavaScript Object) by concatenating top level blocks of JavaScript, like `{ server: { hmr: { port: 443 } } }`.
 This seems to be working for now.
 But it means that, unlike with JSON files, you can'd add your own